 Transcending Trauma article by Linda Sparrow

-As I have studied trauma and the effect of the arts and embodied practices in healing therapies, God is asking me to continue to reclaim and reconcile the practice of yoga as a means of healing.
+As I have studied trauma and the effect of the arts and embodied practices in healing therapies, God is asking me to continue to reclaim and reconcile the practice of yoga as one means of healing.
 If secular researchers are discovering that yoga helps victims of trauma, then instead of rejecting yoga as a whole as something evil or sinful, God is saying to take all that is good, helpful and healing from the practice and reclaim it for His Great Glory.
 “All things find their creation in me as Creator.
 So don’t let the enemy steal that which I created,” God is speaking.
 “I need my people to redeem and reclaim that which I created and to restore it as a Christian creative practice and healing tool to bring wholeness and freedom to my children.
 If you are going to be in the business of healing, then you need to help me redeem this.”
+Isaiah 58 says:

 It is my belief that all true healing in the deepest places of our being comes from Jesus Christ.
 If yoga is bringing healing to victims of trauma, then we need to reclaim this healing tool.
 How much more powerful and effective can this healing tool be if we add the power of the blood of Jesus?
 Powerful, indeed!